The final frontier: Global collaboration with the International Space Station has been the gateway to commercialising space

 Also, private actors are investing in satellite systems through Public–Private Partnership (PPP) schemes in Europe, and in the transportation system through the Commercial Orbital Transportation System (COTS) framework in the US.

 As a result of this remarkable shift, some private enterprises have also ventured into the sector including SpaceX, Blue Origin, Virgin Galactic and Sierra Nevada.
-Amongst the most prominent companies is Space Exploration Technologies Corporation, better known as SpaceX, the aerospace company started by the founder of Tesla Motors Elon Musk in 2002.
+Among the most prominent companies is Space Exploration Technologies Corporation, better known as SpaceX, the aerospace company started by the founder of Tesla Motors Elon Musk in 2002.

 It has been the first privately funded company to successfully launch, orbit and recover a rocket.
 With its reuse for future missions, this technology can greatly reduce the cost of space missions thus encouraging the development of commercial space transport services.